Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: broadleaved annual

-Also known as “jo-jo,” bindii is a low-growing weed that produces small spiky burrs.
+Also known as “jo-jo,” bindii is a low-growing Australian weed that produces small spiky burrs.
 These burrs hurt when stepped on or sat on.

 2. Clover (Trifolium spp.):